History of the museum

 The triple-fold growth of the art collection within the museum’s first five years, a desire to showcase the permanent art collections as well as offer an active temporary exhibition program, and the desire to expand the educational programs, prompted the university to initiate a private fundraising campaign for a building addition.
 Private fundraising began in 2001 as part of K-State’s Changing Lives campaign and Andersson•Wise Architects was hired to design the expansion.
 The Mary and Morgan Jarvis Wing of the Beach Museum of Art opened in October 2007.
 The new addition houses three additional exhibition galleries, three new art storage areas, and renovated and new office and work spaces.

-The museum's collection had grown from less than 1,500 pieces of art when it opened in 1996 to over 7,000 objects.
-The collection continues to focus on art of Kansas and the region.
+The museum's collection has grown from less than 1,500 pieces of art when it opened in 1996 to nearly 10,000 objects.
+The collection continues to focus on art of the region.
 In addition to free gallery displays and special exhibitions, the museum presents public programs and educational programs for audiences of all ages.
-Annual attendance exceeds 30,000 visitors, of which approximately 30% are students, 30% are University students, faculty, and staff, and 40% are general visitors.
+Annual attendance is close to 30,000 visitors, of which approximately 30% are students, 30% are University students, faculty, and staff, and 40% are general visitors.
 The museum was accredited by the American Association of Museums – now called the American Alliance of Museums – in April 2003.